 The good news is that closeness does not necessarily have to do with a physical presence.
 Even digitally, it is possible to create and strengthen emotional closeness and team spirit.

 Tip 1: Making an effort!

-At this point it should be mentioned that it is not only the responsibility of the manager to ensure the cohesion and cooperation of the team.
-Boris Grundl once said in one of his trainings that in his view the manager has “only” 50% of the responsibility for the development of the employees.
+At this point, it should be mentioned that it is not only the responsibility of the manager to ensure the cohesion and cooperation of the team.
+Boris Grundl once said in one of his pieces of training that in his view the manager has “only” 50% of the responsibility for the development of the employees.
 The remaining 50% lies with the employee himself.
-In the meantime, I would even go further and see more responsibility in the employee.
+In the meantime, I would even go further and see more responsibility for the employee.
 Especially when you are dealing with Learning Journeys and self-organized learning, taking responsibility is very important in the digital transformation.
-Each individual bears responsibility for himself and for our joint success.
+Each individual bears responsibility for himself and our joint success.
 The task of the manager is of course to create the framework and support development.
 But every employee is required to make his or her contribution.
 This is also or especially true now in the crisis.

 Tip 2: Stimulating a change of perspective in communication

 Communication in itself is often difficult.
 Misunderstandings are inevitable.
 This is nothing new.
 If everyone suddenly works from home, the body language signals are missing.
 The perceptual channels of communication are reduced.
 Digital communication demonstrably objectifies the spoken word.
 We tend to come straight to the point.
 To refrain from the small talk – or polite phrases.
 Also, rhetorical peculiarities such as irony cannot be interpreted digitally or can only be interpreted with difficulty.
 This means that I always have to think very carefully about how the message might be received by the other party.
 Maybe this is a good opportunity to pick up the phone more often.
 Instead of quickly sending an e-mail or WhatsApp?
 It is really helpful to keep grabbing at your own nose.
 And to consider how my counterpart might take it.
 Or also: Just ask!